mathisrgt/xrpl-evm-interop-eval/README.md

   - Median, mean, minimum, maximum
   - Standard deviation

+- **Direction-based organization**
+  Results are organized by bridge direction (`xrpl_to_evm`, `evm_to_xrpl`), enabling easy comparison and trend analysis.

+- **Aggregated statistics**
+  Automatic aggregation of metrics across multiple batches per direction, providing:
+  - Combined latency distributions across all runs
+  - Cumulative success/failure rates
+  - Average costs over time
+  - Chronological tracking via direction-specific summary files

-Read more of the metrics here: [ARTIFACT.md](./ARTIFACT.md)
+Read more about metrics and data structure in [ARTIFACT.md](./ARTIFACT.md).

 - **Result artifacts**
-  All runs are saved as JSONL and CSV files in `/data/results/`, enabling direct reuse in analysis or integration with academic papers.
+  All runs are saved as JSONL and CSV files in `/data/results/`, organized by direction and batch, enabling direct reuse in analysis or integration with academic papers.

 - **TypeScript codebase**
   Implemented in **TypeScript**, with strongly typed adapters and utilities for consistency and maintainability.